SounakPatra7/Text-Summarization/README.md

 5. For each cluster, select the sentence embedding with lowest distance from centroid & return the summary based on the order in which the sentences appear in the original text.

+# Modification

+-> In place of considering only the distance from centroid scores, TF-IDF Vectorization is implemented and we are calculating the TF-IDF scores too.
+As a result, we are taking the combined score of these two we are considering those sentence embeddings and generated a more accurate summary.

 # Sentence Transformer

 Sentence transformer is a python library that alow us to represent the sentences & paragraphs into dense vectors.
 This package is compatible with the state of the art models like BERT, RoBERTa, XLM-RoBERTa etc.